Scott McTominay: Napoli

-2024–25 season
+2024–25: Serie A title

 On 30 August 2024, McTominay ended a seven-year run with Manchester United and joined Serie A club Napoli.
 The deal was reportedly worth £25.7 million.
 On 26 September, he scored his first goal in a 5–0 win over Derby delle Due Sicilie rivals Palermo in the Coppa Italia.

 On 4 October, McTominay scored his first Serie A goal, scoring in just 25 seconds in a 3–1 win over Como.

 On 27 April 2025, he scored both goals in a 2–0 victory against Torino to put Napoli at the top of the Serie A table.
 McTominay's five league goals in April saw him named Serie A Player of the Month, becoming the first Scottish player to win the award.

-On 23 May, McTominay scored Napoli's first goal against Cagliari as they won 2–0 to secure the club's fourth Serie A title.
-He also won the Serie A MVP award for the 2024–25 season, marking his first season for the club as a success.
+On 23 May, McTominay scored Napoli's first goal, a stunning acrobatic kick against Cagliari as they won 2–0 to secure the club's fourth Serie A title.
+He also won the Serie A MVP award for the 2024–25 season, as well as being included in the Serie A Team of the Season, marking his first season for the club as a success.

 Following his first season, BBC Sport described McTominay as a "fan favourite" and "Napoli icon" with images of him having quickly become some of the most popular displayed around Naples.
 He had also gained the nickname "McFratm" (the literal translation of "McBrother") by the Napoli fanbase.
 He received a nomination for the prestigious Ballon d'Or award for his performances in the season.

-2025–26 season
+2025–26: Serie A runner-up

 On 23 August 2025, the first Serie A matchday of the season, McTominay scored the first Napoli goal in this season via a header in the 34th minute against Sassuolo.
 Two months later on 25 October 2025, he scored against rivals Inter Milan to put Napoli at the top of the Serie A table via a first touch volley into the bottom corner.
 That goal was later credited as the Serie A Goal of the Month October 2025.

+On 22 December 2025 McTominay was part of the Napoli team that beat Bologna 2–0 to win the 2025–26 Supercoppa Italiana held in Riyadh.

+2026–27 season

+On 1 September 2026, Napoli announced that McTominay would undergo corrective surgery using pulsed-field ablation (PFA) for a "mild benign arrhythmia".
+The procedure was expected to rule him out for Napoli's next four matches, including Serie A fixtures against Inter Milan and Bologna, as well as their Champions League match against Arsenal.
+He was expected to return after the international break.